 To subscribe to add-ons:

-- Click to view the Available add-ons.
+- Click in the Console options sidebar to view add-ons you're already Subscribed to and Available add-ons.

 You can apply add-on functionality to assets during uploads using upload presets.
 For example, you can set automatic tagging or background removal for all assets uploaded using a specific upload preset.